Same-sex marriage in the Republic of Ireland: Position before civil partnerships

 In March 2004, there was controversy in Dáil Éireann surrounding a definition of "spouse" when it was claimed that the Minister for Social and Family Affairs, Mary Coughlan, was seeking to exclude non-married partners from social welfare legislation.
 The exclusion was a government response to a finding by the Equality Tribunal that a same-sex couple was discriminated against in travel privileges.
 The Civil Registration Act 2004 included a prohibition of same-sex marriage.
 The act explicitly declared that there was an "impediment to a marriage" if "both parties are of the same sex".
 In December 2006, the High Court held in Zappone v.
 Revenue Commissioners that marriage as defined in the Irish Constitution was between "a man and a woman" and that there was no breach of rights in the refusal of the Revenue Commissioners to recognise foreign same-sex marriages.

-Norris bill
+Early bills

 In December 2004, Independent Senator David Norris, who had been central to the 1970s and 1980s Campaign for Homosexual Law Reform and had been successful in the European Court of Human Rights in Norris v.
 Ireland, tabled a private member's bill on civil partnerships in Seanad Éireann.
 The bill provided for the recognition of unmarried partnerships, both same-sex and opposite-sex cohabiting couples.
 It defined eligibility for a civil partnership and the process of registering a civil partnership.
 Rather than listing all the rights of a civil partner, it specified that all the rights of marriage would apply to anyone in a civil partnership.
 However, it specifically defined the dissolution process and the process for recognising foreign civil partnerships.
 Norris said the bill was initiated "to protect the rights of adults who find themselves in relationships outside the conventional bonds of marriage" and "to meet the requirements of those who are making arrangements in their personal lives outside the formalities of marriage" and who also "need to be supported in the creation of mature stable relationships".
 Norris said he had done substantial research in order to achieve consensus on a moderate bill which took on board stated reservations.
 The debate, including contributions from the Minister for Justice, Equality and Law Reform, Michael McDowell, took place on 16 February 2005.
 The majority of speakers supported the principles behind the bill and complimented Senator Norris on his work.
 Some expressed reservations due to the constitutional protection of the family.
 A government amendment designed to postpone a vote attracted much acrimony.
 This postponement was to allow for input from then ongoing investigations: the Law Reform Commission, the High Court case Zappone v.
 Revenue Commissioners on the recognition of a Canadian marriage and the Constitutional Review Committee.
 Eventually, it was agreed to debate the bill but adjourn a vote indefinitely.